pranaypokala/pranaypokala/README.md

 ## 🧑‍💻 About Me

-- 🌱 I’m currently learning **Java, HTML, CSS, Springboot, React JS**
+- 🌱 I’m currently learning full stack technologies and frameworks.
 - 📫 How to reach me **pranaykumarpokala@gmail.com**

 ---